-Salary Increases 3.7 - 7.8 percent, including inflation.
+Salary Increases 3.6 - 8 percent, including inflation

-Discount Rate 3.62 percent
+Discount Rate 3.13 percent

-Healthcare Cost Trend Rates Based on the Getzen Model, starting with a trend rate of

-- 1 percent for 2018 (based on actual premiums), followed by increases of 6.75 percent for 2019 and 6.5 percent for 2020, and gradually decreasing to an ultimate trend rate of

-4.24 percent plus 0.58 percent increase for excise tax.
+Healthcare Cost Trend Rates Based on the Getzen Model, starting with a trend rate of - 1 percent for 2018 (based on actual premiums), followed by increases of 6.75 percent for 2019 and 6.5 percent for 2020, and gradually decreasing to an ultimate trend rate of 4.24 percent plus 0.58 percent increase for excise tax.

-Based on the 2013 SOA Study "Health Care Costs - From Aging Factors costs.
+Aging Factors Based on the 2013 SOA Study "Health Care

-Birth to Death."
+Costs - From Birth to Death."

-Expenses Administrative expenses are included in the per capita health
+Expenses Administrative expenses are included in the per capita health costs.